vinayhegde1990/devops-notes/docs/source/Dovecot.rst

 Dovecot
 ************

-*This section covers the basics of how Dovecot works*
+*Some useful links to cover the basics of Dovecot*

 ########
 Concepts